What Are Collagen Peptides? Your Complete Guide to Collagen Supplements

 What’s the difference between collagen and gelatin?

-What supplements can I add to my collagen for skin benefits?
+What supplements can I add to my collagen for skin health?

 What does “hydrolyzed collagen” mean?

-How do I pick the best collagen protein supplement?
+How do I pick the best collagen peptides supplement?

-You’ll find collagen protein powder in tons of different products, like powders and protein bars.
-But before you start chowing down on collagen charcoal beauty elixirs and collagen keto bread, ask yourself these questions:
+You’ll find collagen peptides powder in tons of different products, like powders and bars.
+But before you start chowing down on collagen beauty elixirs and collagen muffins, ask yourself these questions:

 - Does the collagen come from pasture-raised animals?
 When you buy products made from grass-fed animals, you support happy cows that spent most of their lives in pasture.

 - Does it have any fillers?
 Look at the label to make sure it doesn’t include any unnecessary additives.
-The ingredients list on unflavored collagen peptides should only list hydrolyzed collagen powder— nothing else.
+The ingredients list on unflavored collagen peptides should list hydrolyzed collagen powder—not artificial junk.